ddiaz164/airbnb_newyork/README.md

 These listings would be very hard to predict on and would damage my model’s overall ability to predict prices, so I decided to only look at the data that had prices lower than $500.
 I would get rid of any anomalies and still retain 94% of my data.
 ### Adjusted Models
+With the adjusted price, the new models were looking much better.
+I looked at some simple things at first like learning rate, and tried out different regressors to see how they performed on the train and test sets.

 <img src="https://github.com/ddiaz164/airbnb_newyork/blob/master/images/gradboost.png" width="300" height="200"><img src="https://github.com/ddiaz164/airbnb_newyork/blob/master/images/learning_rate.png" width="300" height="200"><img src="https://github.com/ddiaz164/airbnb_newyork/blob/master/images/adaboost.png" width="300" height="200">

+## Grid Searching